-It’s been over an year that I’ve been made an unit head.
+It’s been over a year that I’ve been made a unit head.
 And in this time my team has grown significantly.
 And most of them are either Juniors/Trainees.
 And I need to train them up.
 Training is not cheap either.
 It’s an investment that I’ll eventually have to get back.
-Also if I just focus on training new resources I will fall a little behind for portfolio projects.
+Also, if I just focus on training new resources, I will fall a little behind for portfolio projects.
 What to do?
 I need to utilize my resources properly as that’s one of my core responsibilities.

 First of all.
 I needed to train up a Project Manager.
-So I had an 1–1 discussion with him and explained what I wanted and the team I had in my mind.
+So, I had a 1–1 discussion with him and explained what I wanted and the team I had in my mind.
 I asked him to mentally prepare for the project as well as choosing a Project management tool.

 After they collected the requirements from me.
 I suggested them to discuss with PM & Assigned Devs to come up with an estimation and a budget.
 As a training project it was probably unnecessary but learning how to estimate was part of the training as well.
 Because I need them to know about estimating too.

 They took some time to do the estimation and came back to show me.
 As a client I didn’t make their life easy.
 They actually had to defend their estimation.
 And since I actually know this and that….
 It wasn’t easy.

 Next up is training the backend devs & front-end devs as well as the designer.
 I asked them to cook up a prototype with the help of the designer.
 And ask the PM & Leads to brief the devs.
 In this way they were being trained to do internal meetings.
 Which would eventually lead to scrum meeting.
 See where I’m going with it?